How Long Does a Speeding Ticket Stay on Your Record?

 Rate Shopping After Violation Finds Better Pricing

-Different insurers weight speeding violations differently, and shopping your rate after a violation can produce 15% to 25% savings versus staying with your current insurer.
+Different insurers weight speeding violations differently, and shopping for a rate after a violation can lead to 15% to 25% savings versus staying with your current insurer.
 Get quotes from at least three to five insurers using the same coverage levels for a valid comparison.
 Shopping for high-risk car insurance after a ticket is the fastest way to find which carriers apply the smallest surcharge for your violation type.

 insuranceCheck icon